mxagar/face_generator_gan/README.md

 - [ ] Vary the learning rate during training; example: [Original CycleGAN repository](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
 - [ ] Try other weight initializations, e.g., the [Xavier Initialization](https://prateekvjoshi.com/2016/03/29/understanding-xavier-initialization-in-deep-neural-networks/).
 - [ ] Currently, label smoothing is implemented but deactivated; activate it.
-- [ ] Read thoroughly and the techniques commented in the the paper [Improved Techniques for Training GANs](https://arxiv.org/abs/1606.03498).
+- [ ] Read thoroughly and the techniques commented in the paper [Improved Techniques for Training GANs](https://arxiv.org/abs/1606.03498).
 - [ ] I have barely varied the hyperparameters!
 I should systematically search in the paramater space; e.g.:
   - [ ] The number of epochs.
   - [ ] The `batch_size`; check [this Standford / Karpathy article](https://cs231n.github.io/neural-networks-3/#hyper).
   - [ ] The `beta` values for the optimizer; check [this article by Sebastian Ruder](https://ruder.io/optimizing-gradient-descent/index.html#adam).
-  - [ ] The size of the random/noise vector.
+  - [ ] The size of the random/noise vector `z_size`.
   - [ ] The slope of the leaky ReLU.
   - [ ] etc.
 - [ ] Address the bias in the dataset: many white, blonde and female faces are generated.